Vinfall/CnGal-to-VNDB/README.md

 ## Introduction

 This is a very simple implementation of the initial filtering solution I described on [VNDB discussion board](https://vndb.org/t20918.3).
 It involves three parts (not exactly the same as below due to technical limitations):
-1. compare VNDB release extlink (Steam) with CnGal SteamId, and pick up those CnGal entries without any matched VNDB release (missing Steam release or not released on Steam at all)
+1. compare VNDB release `extlink` (Steam) with CnGal `SteamId`, and pick up those CnGal entries without any matched VNDB release (missing Steam release or not released on Steam at all)
-2. compare VNDB alttitle with CnGal name, and again pick up CnGal entries
+2. compare VNDB `alttitle` with CnGal `name`, and again pick up CnGal entries
 3. compare release date (!), this could be wrong due to a bug on CnGal side, but the number of VNs you need to check would be significantly smaller I guess

 ## Components

 - [`zh-rel-on-vndb.py`](zh-rel-on-vndb.py): filter zh-Hans & zh-Hant releases on VNDB whose parent VN has an original Chinese language.
 - [`cngal-data-format.py`](cngal-data-format.py): make exported CnGal entries match the format of VNDB one.
 Exported JSON from [CnGal data page](https://www.cngal.org/data) is needed.
-- [`diff-cngal-vndb.py`](diff-cngal-vndb.py): compare CnGal data w/ VNDB existing Chinese VN, and devides the results for future proofings.
+- [`diff-cngal-vndb.py`](diff-cngal-vndb.py): compare CnGal data w/ VNDB existing Chinese VN, and divides the results for future proofing.

 ## Usage